 (History from Essays: First Series by Ralph Waldo Emerson)

-life, integrity, honesty, reason, self-esteem; working as a teaching and research assistant, my colleagues at InfUniRi, RiTeh, FER, and HITS; my courses, students that found inspiration in them to expand their knowledge; my friends, my family; PhD studies (well, most of the time), doing network modelling and simulations, writing research papers, mathematics and its applications in engineering disciplines, computer networks; free software and its community, celebrating Document Freedom Day, Debian, Fedora (well, most of the time), ns-3 (many amazing people work on it), NetBeans (Eclipse comes close), GROMACS (it is very cool), CP2K (it can do a lot of great science), Git (no explanation necessary); Red Hat, the open source leader, GitHub, the new Facebook, and Bitbucket, the new Myspace; working with high-performance computers using CUDA and MPI, accelerating molecular dynamics; biotechnology students, especially those who claim that I invented Linux and nobody else is using it besides me for teaching; teaching, both auditory and lab exercises, guest lectures about Linux, LibreOffice and Python; tourist animation, entertainment, summer and being at the beach, fine cocktails, ice cream, interesting girls and people in general, many star hotels with fine food (and lots of it); fine food regardless of the hotels, cakes, especially fruit cakes and and Schwarzwald; peaches, strawberries, pears and cherries combined with (ice) cream; conferences and summer schools, meeting other researchers; people who have a standard of right and wrong, people who know what they want, people who can recognize the work done well and work done badly, people who do good work; leading and participating in successful projects; creating something beautiful in the world of open source, especially in new and groundbreaking projects where crappy documentation is better than no documentation (even though being stuck for hours is frustrating); yoga, running, gym, basically anything that can serve as stress relief; Steam and gaming on Linux, SteamOS, Valve's games; companies like Red Hat, Valve, and AMD who took brave moves to push GNU/Linux and open source into the mainstream; Python and most of the time C++, tools like GDB/LLDB, Clang static analyzer, Valgrind; the idea of open source principles being applied everywhere, including agriculture and drug research; Croatian Railways and trains in general, airplanes; high school literature such as Sorrows of Young Werther, Anna Karenina and other works by Tolstoy; Ayn Rand's literary and philosophical works ...
+life, integrity, honesty, reason, self-esteem; working as a teaching and research assistant, my colleagues at InfUniRi, RiTeh, FER, and HITS; my courses, students that found inspiration in them to expand their knowledge; my friends, my family; PhD studies (well, most of the time), doing network modelling and simulations, writing research papers, mathematics and its applications in engineering disciplines, computer networks; free software and its community, celebrating Document Freedom Day, Debian, Fedora (well, most of the time), ns-3 (many amazing people work on it), NetBeans (Eclipse comes close), GROMACS (it is very cool), CP2K (it can do a lot of great science), Git (no explanation necessary); Red Hat, the open source leader, GitHub, the new Facebook, and Bitbucket, the new Myspace; working with high-performance computers using CUDA and MPI, accelerating molecular dynamics; biotechnology students, especially those who claim that I invented Linux and nobody else is using it besides me for teaching; teaching, both auditory and lab exercises, guest lectures about Linux, LibreOffice and Python; tourist animation, entertainment, summer and being at the beach, fine cocktails, ice cream, interesting girls and people in general, many star hotels with fine food (and lots of it); fine food regardless of the hotels, cakes, especially fruit cakes and and Schwarzwald; peaches, strawberries, pears and cherries combined with (ice) cream; conferences and summer schools, meeting other researchers; people who have a standard of right and wrong, people who know what they want, people who can recognize the work done well and work done badly, people who do good work; leading and participating in successful projects; creating something beautiful in the world of open source, especially in new and groundbreaking projects where crappy documentation is better than no documentation (even though being stuck for hours is frustrating); yoga, running, gym, basically anything that can serve as stress relief; Steam and gaming on Linux, SteamOS, Valve's games, Outside free-to-play MMORPG; companies like Google, Valve, and AMD who took brave moves to push GNU/Linux and open source into the mainstream; Python and most of the time C++, tools like GDB/LLDB, Clang static analyzer, Valgrind; the idea of open source principles being applied everywhere, including agriculture and drug research; Croatian Railways and trains in general, airplanes; high school literature such as Sorrows of Young Werther, Anna Karenina and other works by Tolstoy; Ayn Rand's literary and philosophical works ...

-negativity, lack of desire and initiative to do the right thing, boring lectures; foggy and imprecise rules designed to be stretched at arbitrary whim, people who carry don't blame me mentality; non-free software, closed data formats, research results closed behind a paywall; danglers, ridged and fake people; students who bother me about groundlessly getting points as an alms, students who have no idea what the course is about and jump out to quote the laws and rule books; injustice, lies, people who don't know what to do with their lives and use that as an excuse to bother others with their problems, gossips, the whole blaming-others-for-personal-issues-culture; living on someone else's earnings (physically and spiritually), looters (physical and spiritual), including fake spiritual teachers who are in the game for the money and sell crap in return, religion and religious institutions; evasion and running away from reality, getting away from any responsibility; boring kids addicted to constant stimulation, raised on MTV and sweets, parents who allow the children to run over their heads and have a weak standard of right and wrong, the whole permissive parenting idea; fast food (despite that fact that it can be tasty), the entire culture of rushing everywhere (despite the fact that sometimes you have to accept it); people who panic and create chaos at every unplanned obstacle instead of working to resolve it; doing work the crappy way just to get it done, publishing bad papers just to publish a certain number of them and get promoted, viewing the world superficially, judging people and situations without seeing their depth; patents, especially software patents; people who refuse to discuss whether patent system should exist at all; proprietary software and people who compromise too easily on using it, people who try to force me to use proprietary software because "it's the way it has always been done, who cares about this stuff, and we have no time to change now"; television and crap TV shows, especially stuff like My Super Sweet 16, Jersey Shore and other wannabe dramatic or funny shows; completely pointless modern literature junk that is assigned in high school, including Waiting for Godot by Beckett, Chairs by Ionesco and The Metamorphosis by Kafka (I love-hate The Trial though); the fame behind Madamme Bovary and overvaluation of her life philosophy ...
+negativity, lack of desire and initiative to do the right thing, boring lectures; foggy and imprecise rules designed to be stretched at arbitrary whim, people who carry don't blame me mentality; non-free software, closed data formats, research results closed behind a paywall; danglers, ridged and fake people; students who bother me about groundlessly getting points as an alms, students who have no idea what the course is about and jump out to quote the laws and rule books; injustice, lies, people who don't know what to do with their lives and use that as an excuse to bother others with their problems, gossips, the whole blaming-others-for-personal-issues-culture; living on someone else's earnings (physically and spiritually), looters (physical and spiritual), including fake spiritual teachers who are in the game for the money and sell crap in return, religion and religious institutions; evasion and running away from reality, getting away from any responsibility; boring kids addicted to constant stimulation, raised on MTV and sweets, parents who allow the children to run over their heads and have a weak standard of right and wrong, the whole permissive parenting idea; fast food (despite that fact that it can be tasty), the entire culture of rushing everywhere (despite the fact that sometimes you have to accept it); people who panic and create chaos at every unplanned obstacle instead of working to resolve it; doing work the crappy way just to get it done, publishing bad papers just to publish a certain number of them and get promoted, viewing the world superficially, judging people and situations without seeing their depth; patents, especially software patents, people who take patent system as God-given and refuse to discuss whether it should exist at all; proprietary software and people who compromise too easily on using it, people who try to force me to use proprietary software because "it's the way it has always been done, who cares about this stuff, and we have no time to change now"; television and crap TV shows, especially stuff like My Super Sweet 16, Jersey Shore and other wannabe dramatic or funny shows; completely pointless modern literature junk that is assigned in high school, including Waiting for Godot by Beckett, Chairs by Ionesco and The Metamorphosis by Kafka (I love-hate The Trial though); the fame behind Madamme Bovary and overvaluation of her life philosophy ...

 My surname Miletić is pronounced as Miletich with ch as in "cheers" and "cherry".
 This ending perfectly fits Switzerland's .ch domain for domain hack; a domain hack is basically anything like youtu.be, n.pr, goo.gl, ga.me, ma.tt and, of course, nudgedelastic.band (see domai.nr for more).
 I find domain hacks very cool, think of them as an expression of personal creativity, and also like Switzerland a lot; hence vedranmileti.ch.